Sunday, November 22, 2015

 “Good luck with the search,” she said, halfheartedly.

 Later, after a shower, Karen lay in bed trying to sleep.
-She hadn’t meant to be angry with George, but she couldn’t believe his insensitivity, calling like that to enlist her aid, as if he had forgotten about her suspension.
-In reality, he had just meant to keep her involved, to remind her of how important he thought she was to the place.
+She hadn’t meant to act that way with George, but she couldn’t believe he’d called to enlist her aid, as if he’d completely forgotten about her suspension.
+In reality, he just meant to keep her involved, to remind her of how important he thought she was to the place.

-When restlessness made sleep a distant prospect, Karen rose and went to the kitchen to warm a cup of milk, which she sipped sitting at the table.
-Afterwards, with all the lights off, she stood in the living room, staring out the window toward the invisible mountain north of town.
-A flash of lightning surprised her, and it took a second to figure out what it had been.
-A half minute later, another flash went off, a distant spark that illuminated a cloud over Humphreys Peak.
+When restlessness made sleep a distant prospect Karen rose and went to the kitchen to warm a cup of milk, which she sipped sitting at the table.
+Afterwards, with all the lights off, she stood in the living room staring out the window toward the invisible mountain north of town.
+A flash of lightning surprised her.
+Half a minute later another flash went off, a distant spark that illuminated a cloud over Huberts Peak.
 Then another flash, and another, each time in a slightly different location.
 Karen tried to guess where each successive flash would appear, but the lightning flitted like her thoughts, brilliant little flares that revealed the great hulk of black mountain brooding over the city.

-Karen locked the front door behind herself the next day.
+Karen locked the front door behind herself.
 The morning had dawned bright and beautiful.
 The Jeep needed gas, so she stopped at a service station on the main strip.
 Then she made the thirty-minute drive north to the park, thinking that if the kid wasn’t at the cave she’d still be able to beat the heat across the desert floor.
 The sight of the mountain encouraged her, a blue giant looming over town.
-Sunlight had already begun to filter down through the green pines at the timberline.
-On the ride she thought, ‘This is the right thing to do.’
-She could tell it was by the way her heart beat strongly in her chest, by the sweet morning air in her lungs.
-But perhaps she was deceiving herself.
-Maybe she was doing this for the wrong reason.
-She might have ulterior motives: others would see her as somebody who went out of her way to help people.
-Dale Rusk would hear about her selfless act.
-Karen nearly turned the Jeep around right then, disgusted with herself.
+Sunlight had already begun filtering down through the green pines at the timberline.
+On the ride the question kept popping into her head: ‘Is this is the right thing to do?’

-By the time she neared the cave, she had convinced herself of the futility of the effort, so she was absolutely stunned to see a kid dash across the road toward some large yellow boulders.
+By the time she neared the cave, she had convinced herself of the futility of the effort, so to see a kid dash across the road toward some large yellow boulders was stunning.
 “Hold it,” Karen yelled, jumping down from the Jeep before it had rolled to a complete stop.
 The authority of her command froze the kid in place.
 He turned to face her, and immediately she knew she had seen this boy before.
-It was yesterday morning, out at Wukoki.
+It was yesterday morning, out at Wukondo.
 He had rushed by her with his camera.
 And from behind him had come the squawking commands of his mother, a hen who wouldn’t let her chick too far out of sight.
-Karen suddenly felt genuinely sorry for the kid, and in that instant she thought she understood everything.

 “What if I did?”